thunderboltsid/rasdapy/README.rst

 Installation
 ============

-1) Make sure you have Python 2.6 or newer.
-Python 3.x and PyPy are not supported at the moment.
+1) Make sure you have Python 2.7 or newer if using Python 2 and Python 3.4 or newer if using Python 3.
 If in doubt, run:

 ::